byuweb/byu_theme_drupal/README.md

 Javascript Changes:
 Similarly, you should create a custom.js file under js.
 Or choose to subtheme.
-You will also have to uncomment the line for declaring the js file in byu2017_d7.info
+You will also have to uncomment the line for declaring the js file in byu_theme.info